 Global Affairs Canada (GAC) has awarded funding to PEP for a new research initiative on “Climate change in Africa: Impacts and responses for women and girls”.
-Through this three-year initiative (2020-2023), PEP will support four research projects, each in a different sub-Saharan African country.
+Through this three-year initiative (2020-2023), PEP is supporting five research projects, each in a different sub-Saharan African country (see below).

 The aim of this initiative is to produce the evidence that local and national policymakers need to inform specific policy interventions for: